FallenTaters/cache/README.md

 ### AddFunc

 AddFunc is specified for adding new key-value pairs.
 The cache is not blocked if addFunc takes a longer time to complete.
-However, there is currently no functionality that prevents simultaneous calls of AddFunc with the same key.
+If GetOrAdd is called multiple times with the same key while another addFunc is still busy, all calls will wait for the first addFunc to return and use that result.

 ## TFIFO

 * A wrapper around FIFO for time-awareness
-* All key-value pairs share a maximum age, **not** per pair
+* All key-value pairs share a maximum age, **not** specified per pair
 * Performance/Memory Note: Does **not** clean itself passively but checks age on access

 ## Example